crate/cratedb-guide/docs/admin/clustering/multi-node-setup.rst

 settings so that CrateDB delays recovery until a certain number of nodes is available.
-This is useful because if recovery is started when some nodes are down CrateDB will proceed on the basis the nodes that are down may not be coming back, and it will create new replicas and rebalance shards as necessary.
+This is useful because if recovery is started when some nodes are down CrateDB will proceed on the basis that the nodes that are down may not come back, creating new replicas and rebalance shards as necessary.
 This is an expensive operation that, depending on the context, may be better avoided if the nodes are only down for a short period of time.
 So, for instance, for a three-nodes cluster, you can decide to set